DITIANLI/p8105_hw6_dl3157/ds_hw6.md

 | victim\_age           |     -0.01|  0.99|     0.99|    1.00|
 | victim\_sexMale       |     -0.89|  0.41|     0.32|    0.54|
 | victim\_racenon-white |     -0.82|  0.44|     0.31|    0.62|

+Comment:The estimate OR for race is 0.44(95%CI:0.31,0.62).
+Interpretation: the odds of resolving the case for non-white people is 0.441 times the odds compared to white people.

+Run glm for each of the cities in your dataset, and extract the adjusted odds ratio (and CI) for solving homicides comparing non-white victims to white victims.

 ``` r
 city_logistic = function(x){